rbeeli/Timestamps64.jl/README.md

 ts1 == ts2

 ## Ranges

-# Note that `Month` and `Year` are not supported in ranges due to their variable length
+# Note that ranges with periods `Month` and `Year` are not supported due to their variable length.

 # Create a range of timestamps using arbitrary periods
 Timestamp64(2020, 1, 1):Day(1):Timestamp64(2020, 1, 10) # 10 days